fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 For this indicator, higher max Z2Z PTDF would signal network causes, as it points to this CNEC being much more sensitive.
 Again this shows a relative volatile picture, but not a clear increasing trend that the constraint has become much more sensitive.

-The combination of these indicators shows that it is unlikely that changes in the flowbased domain have caused the uptick in this CNEC being more often limiting the market.
+The combination of these indicators shows that it is unlikely that changes in the flowbased domain have caused the uptick in active constraint occurence for this CNEC.
 This leaves market fundamentals.
 Gábor Szatmári of Montel [published a linkedin post](https://www.linkedin.com/posts/g%C3%A1bor-szatm%C3%A1ri-0775a044_hu-deat-hu-spread-in-q4-activity-7407448570364313600-4q4h?utm_source=share&utm_medium=member_desktop&rcm=ACoAACc-79sB2aDopScZHfFvJ6YScRgJY8SAZWU) that showed the most likely answer.
-A strong change in market fundamentals drove different market directions.
+A strong change in market fundamentals drove a change in market direction.
+This then results in a shift in which active constraints show up!

 This simple case study shows how you can quickly pull together some filtered data and check some basic indicators from the flowbased data.
-This enables you to quickly analyse Flowbased, which can help with understanding and working with Flowbased market coupling.
+This enables you to quickly analyse Flowbased, which can help with understanding of, and working with, Flowbased market coupling.

-If you want to try it out, move over to [https://ui.dl.amunanalytics.eu/](https://ui.dl.amunanalytics.eu/), register an account and contact me for activation.
+If you want to try it out, move over to [https://ui.dl.amunanalytics.eu/](https://ui.dl.amunanalytics.eu/), register an account and [contact me](mailto:frank@amunanalytics.eu) for activation.
 If you are interested in getting a license for this to use it after the trail period, and/or have ideas on more datasets to include, contact me at [frank@amunanalytics.eu](mailto:frank@amunanalytics.eu)!

 # Running the code for the case study
 The code for this example case study is published in a notebook in [this github repo](https://github.com/fboerman/blog-notebooks).
-To easily run it yourself do the following:
+To easily run it yourself do the following, completely for free:
 1. Go to [https://colab.research.google.com/](https://colab.research.google.com/) and login with your google account.
 If you dont have one, register one for free
 1. After logging in it should show the "open notebook" menu.
 If not go to file -> open notebook
 1. Click "GitHub" on the left, paste in the repo url from above and press enter